The ECRTS 2019 artifacts are published as issue 1 in the volume 5 of the Dagstuhl Artifacts Series (DARTS) at:

 Empirical evidence is important to produce long-lasting impact research.
 We feel that the tools and experiments that are used to produce or validate research results are not given as much attention as they should.
 To counteract this tendency, some communities have started a process called Artifact Evaluation (AE), that rewards well written tools allowing researchers to replicate the experiments presented in papers.
 The purpose of the AE process is mainly to improve the reproducibility of computational results.

-ECRTS has been the first real-time systems conference to introduce artifact evaluation in 2016, then continued in 2017 and 2018.
-In 2019, the process will be repeated.
+ECRTS has been the first real-time systems conference to introduce artifact evaluation in 2016, then has continued since then.
+In 2020, the process will be repeated.

 Authors of accepted papers with a computational component will be invited to submit their code and/or their data to an optional AE process.
 We seek to achieve the benefits of the AE process without disturbing the current process through which ECRTS has generated high-quality programs in the past.
 In particular, the decision to submit or not an artifact has no impact on whether a paper is accepted at ECRTS.
 Moreover, there will be no disclosure of the title and authors of papers which would not pass the repeatability evaluation.